 Data collected and received by Alpine may be transmitted to the United States and other countries.
 Although Alpine’s technical team members are currently based in the United States, the Internet is a global environment.
 By using this Site and sending information to Alpine electronically, you consent to trans-border and international transmission of any data that you may choose to supply to Alpine.
 Information transmissions to this Site and emails sent to Alpine may not be secure.
 Given the inherent operation and nature of the Internet, all Internet transmissions are done at your own risk.

-This Site is not intended for, or designed to attract, individuals under the age of 18.
+This Site is not intended for, or designed to attract, individuals under the age of 18 (“Minors”).
 When acting as a data controller, Alpine does not collect personally identifiable information from any person Alpine knows is a Minor.
 However, from time to time, test sponsors may ask Alpine to process personal information of a Minor.
 In such cases, Alpine will process the Minor’s personal information in accordance with this Policy and under the direction of the test sponsor.
 Alpine does not knowingly process personal information from persons under the age of 13 without parental consent.